OUR BEGINNING...

 Introduction to New Thought and the Unity Movement

-In 1889, Charles left his business to focus entirely on publishing a new periodical, Modern Thought.
-In 1890 they organized a prayer group that would later be called "Silent Unity" and in the following year, the Fillmore's Unity magazine was first published.
-On December 7, 1892, Charles and Myrtle penned their Dedication and Covenant.
+Charles and Myrtle Fillmore started Unity from their house near downtown Kansas City.
+In 1889, Charles pivoted from his real estate business to focus entirely on publishing a new periodical, Modern Thought.
+In 1890 he and Myrtle organized a prayer group that would later be called "Silent Unity" and in the following year, the Fillmore's started publishing Unity Magazine.

 We, Charles Fillmore and Myrtle Fillmore, husband and wife, hereby dedicate ourselves, our time, our money, all we have and all we expect to have, to the Spirit of Truth, and through it, to the Society of Silent Unity.